 The following table shows, as of May 31, 2018, the number of shares of our common stock, par value \$.01 per share (the only class of voting securities outstanding), beneficially owned by: (1) each director and nominee for director; (2) each named executive officer (defined below); and (3) all directors and executive officers as a group.
 The number of shares of our common stock beneficially owned by a person includes shares of common stock issuable with respect to options, restricted stock units (including performance-based stock units), and convertible securities held by the person which are exercisable, convertible or will vest within 60 days.
-The percentage of our common stock beneficially owned by a person holds which are exercisable, convertible or will vest within 60 days, and that no other persons exercised any of their options, vested in any of their restricted stock units or converted any of their convertible securities.
+The percentage of our common stock beneficially owned by a person assumes that the person has exercised all options, vested in restricted stock units and converted all convertible securities, the person holds which are exercisable, convertible or will vest within 60 days, and that no other persons exercised any of their options, vested in any of their restricted stock units or converted any of their convertible securities.

 Shares of Common Stock Owned Percent of Common Stock Outstanding

 Directors

 N. Robert Hammer(1) 3,604,261 7.7%

 Alan G. Bunte(2) 1,265,280 2.7%

 Frank J. Fanzilli, Jr.(3) 145,656

 Joseph F. Eazor 8,638

 Armando Geday(4) 111,889

 Keith Geeslin(5) 52,711

 F. Robert Kurimsky(6) 94,682

-Vivie "YY" Lee -
+Vivie "YY" Lee - -

 Daniel Pulver(7) 135,055

 Gary B. Smith(8) 76,555

 David F. Walker(9) 65,943

 Named Executive Officers that are not Directors

 Brian Carolan(10) 243,740

 Ron Miiller(11) 326,902

 All directors and named executive officers and directors as a group 6,131,312 13.4%

-\ Less than 1%.
+Less than 1%.